daniel-keogh/zookeeper-cluster-healer/README.md

 ### Running

-Running the below command from the project directory will start up 3 worker instances using the provided `faulty-worker.jar`, and will monitor the cluster to ensure that 3 instances are always running. **_Ensure that you've started the Zookeeper server first_**.
+Running the below command from the project directory will start up 3 worker instances using the provided `faulty-worker.jar`, and will monitor the cluster to ensure that 3 instances are always running. **_Ensure that you've started the ZooKeeper server first_**.

 ```
 java -jar target/cluster-healer-1.0-SNAPSHOT-jar-with-dependencies.jar 3 ../faulty-worker.jar